RTÉ2: RTÉ Two (2004–2014)

-RTÉ2 (2014–present)
+RTÉ2 (2014–2017)

 From 22 September 2014 RTÉ Two became RTÉ2 and presented a new schedule of programming.
 The channel established itself as the "voice for the under 35s" where the new schedule continued with new seasons of New Girl, The Big Bang Theory, Grey's Anatomy, Brooklyn Nine-Nine, Masters of Sex, Devious Maids, The Americans, Agents of S.H.I.E.L.D. and the final season run of Mad Men.
 Brand new imported shows included Outlander, Gotham, Resurrection, iZombie and CSI Cyber.
 RTÉ2 confirmed it had secured broadcasting rights for two Danish drama series 1864 and The Saboteurs: The Heavy Water War, both broadcasting in 2015.
-In terms of home-produced Irish programming RTÉ2 confirmed the return of Other Voices (Season 13), Maia Dunphy's What Women Want (Season 2), Second Captains Live, Savage Eye (final series), The Republic of Telly, Damo & Ivor, The Fear and the newly created youth orientated news service News Feed.
+In terms of home-produced Irish programming RTÉ2 confirmed the return of Other Voices (Season 13), Maia Dunphy's What Women Want (Season 2), Second Captains Live, 'The Savage Eye (final series), The Republic of Telly, Damo & Ivor, The Fear and the newly created youth orientated news service News Feed.
 RTÉ2 also confirmed new Irish reality programmes including Holding Out for a Hero, Connected, Full Frontal, Bressie's Teenage Kicks, and Drunk and #Trending.

-RTÉ2 will also focus on major sporting events and the channel will showcase Irish films in association with the Irish Film Board.
+RTÉ2 continued to focus on major sporting events and the channel will showcase Irish films in association with the Irish Film Board.
 TRTÉ will play a major role in the daytime schedule on the channel.
 Two Tube will continue to air from 17:30 until 19:00.
 It is proposed by RTÉ to launch RTÉ2+1 in efforts to raise much needed revenue.

 By 2015, RTÉ2 began to focus on imported programming from Denmark, Iceland and Germany.
 The channel increased its output of Irish themed reality series.

+RTÉ2 (since 2018)

-On 3 November 2018 RTÉ2 celebrated its 40th Anniversary and began to offer vintage clips of shows from RTÉ2 archives.
+On 3 November 2018, RTÉ2 celebrated its 40th anniversary and began to offer vintage clips of shows from RTÉ2 on the RTÉ archives website.

+Much of the innovation and local programming on RTÉ2 has been cut by RTÉ.
+Outside of sports programming RTÉ2 programming includes the Irish version of First Dates and a DIY show called Home Rescue.
+Some innovations remain such as Other Voices and highlights from the RTÉ Choice Music Prize.

+With children's content now starting at 08:15 in the morning with RTÉjr, following a simulcast of Euronews, and finishing at 4:30.

 RTÉ2 HD

 The HD channel launched on Saorview on 27 May 2011.
-The service broadcasts sporting programming from national to international events, documentaries, movies and American, Canadian, and Australian programming in high-definition 1080i.
+The service broadcasts sports, documentaries, movies and American, Canadian, and Australian programming in a high-definition 1080i format.

 On 15 March 2012, RTÉ2 HD was added to UPC Ireland.

 RTÉ2 HD was added to Sky on 16 May 2012.
 RTÉ2 HD was due to launch on Sky on 14 May 2012, but was delayed by two days due to technical problems.
+On 22 April 2024, RTÉ2 SD was shut down on Sky, marking the end of the standard-definition feed.